 The first item is covered by the Act itself and the second in SANS 10265.

 This brings up the question – How do you know?
-The problem lies in the rules for labelling so far the responsible bodies (whoever they may be in this context) are concerned there is no legislation for general chemicals.
+The problem lies in the labelling rules for so far the responsible bodies (whoever they may be in this context) are concerned there is no legislation for general chemicals.

-If you need to know more training workshops on safety and the proper way to use paint are available from the South African Paint Training Institute (SAPITI).
+If you need to know more, training workshops on safety and the proper way to use paint are available from the South African Paint Training Institute (SAPITI).
 You will find them on the web at www.sapma.org.za.
 0r email email@example.com